OWASP/www-project-cyber-controls-matrix/index.md

 <p class="callout-mono right small">"Pursuing multiple frameworks at the same time can overwhelm founders, especially without expert guidance."<br>(Laika, 1/2020)</p>

 <p class="callout-mono right small">"Between 2010 and 2020, hundreds of new cyber regulations, rules, or standards were introduced.
-This explosion of interest in cybersecurity from regulators has required nearly 98% of companies to comply with two or more cyber compliance standards, while nearly 70% are subject to compliance with more than five."
-(Coalfire, 5/2020)</p>
+This explosion of interest in cybersecurity from regulators has required nearly 98% of companies to comply with two or more cyber compliance standards, while nearly 70% are subject to compliance with more than five."<br>(Coalfire, 5/2020)</p>

 ***
 ## From the Creator / Project Leader